hashicorp/vagrant/website/docs/source/v2/getting-started/up.html.md

 # Up And SSH

-It is time to boot your first guest machine.
+It is time to boot your first Vagrant environment.
 Run the following:

 ```
 $ vagrant up